Nidhi0007/Crud-and-Chat/README.md

 # Project README

-Welcome to the README file for the **Project Name** project.
+Welcome to the README file for the **Node Developer Test**.
 This document provides essential information about the project's API documentation, Postman collection, backend database, and Redis cache.

 ## API Documentation